-The Ashmole Estate, located opposite The Oval cricket ground in the London Borough of Lambeth, is undergoing a major refurbishment.
+The Ashmole Estate, located opposite The Oval cricket ground in the London Borough of Lambeth, has received a major refurbishment.

-Following the successful delivery of this phase Rydon was awarded Phase 2, which is currently being delivered.
+Following the successful delivery of this phase Rydon was also awarded Phase 2.

 Phase 1 involved the complete replacement of the existing district heating systems, which fed the tower blocks, terraced houses and the sheltered blocks.
 This entailed the installation of a completely new system and new combination boilers to each house.

 It also included extensive external envelope repairs to all blocks, with new windows and doors, video door entry systems, insulated render and new roofing along with internal refurbishment of all tenanted properties, including rewiring, new heating and hot water systems, new kitchens and bathrooms.